Dulces típicos de Navidad

 almendras rellenas

-Begin your 2023 in the sweetest way and try these examples of Christmas pastries.
+Begin your new year in the sweetest way and try these examples of Christmas pastries.
 Andalucia is a region full of charms and one of them is its cuisine.
 If you travel to these lands do not forget to make your purchases for the most special dinners of the year and colour your table with these typical quality products.

 The Best Markets and Venues to Do Christmas Shopping in Malaga